Owls (former)

 (NCBI-index: 753346)

 What you do not expect directly from the Marsh Oblique-barred (Hypenodes humidalis) is that this owlet moth belongs to the Erebid Moths and thus to the macro-moths.
 You would rather expect it to be a micro-moth.
 Characteristic are the oblique transverse lines across the wing.
-The transverse line seen halfway across the wing appears to cut a marking halfway through.
+The transverse line seen halfway across the wing cuts a marking halfway through.
 In principle, the cross-line goes around it.
 In the resting position, the transverse lines appear to be inverted ‘V’s.
-The spot at the center of the wing is strikingly black with a white deposit on one side.
-The flight period is in two generations from May to October and the wingspan is 14-15mm.
+The spot at the wing’s centre is strikingly black, with a white deposit on one side.
+The flight period is in two generations, from May to October, and the wingspan is 14-15mm.
 Host plant: Rushes and sedges.
 Dutch name: Moeras-micro-uil.
 Frisian name:

 Flying period: